Enhancing Modality-Agnostic Representations via Meta-Learning for Brain Tumor Segmentation: Additional ablation results on bias to presence of a specific modality

 \section{Additional ablation results on bias to presence of a specific modality}

-In the main paper we have provided ablation results on WT region by varying FLAIR proportion from 35\% to 45\%.
+In the main paper (Sec.~4.2, Fig.~7b) we have provided ablation results on the WT region by varying FLAIR proportion in training from 35\% to 45\%.
 Here we provide extensive results for the remaining two tumor regions (TC and ET).
-Fig.~\ref{figraresupp} suggests that on increasing FLAIR from 35\% to 45\%, our model's DSC gain (for both TC and ET) is much less when compared to that of U-HVED or D2Net.
+Fig.~\ref{figraresupp} suggests that upon increasing FLAIR from 35\% to 45\%, our model's DSC gain (for both TC and ET) is much less when compared to that of U-HVED or D2Net.
 This demonstrates that our approach is not sensitive to presence of any particular modality.
 Similar conclusions can also be drawn when experiments are carried out keeping T1c as the rarely occurring modality instead of FLAIR.
 The results are presented in Tab.~\ref{tableabraresupp} and Fig.~\ref{figraret1c}.